withanage/heimpt/README.md

  * Git is installed : check `git --version`
  * Not compulsory , but helpful to install missing modules: `pip --version`
  * Install  any missing python module with `pip install mymodule`
  * Installation folder  `/usr/local/mpt`.
-Make sure you have the correct rights to install the software in the $BUILD_DIR.
+Make sure you have the correct rights to install the software in the `$BUILD_DIR`.

 ## Installation
 ```